-- 5.2.1 Support low-rise residential and mixed-use residential buildings, and townhouses in the Village Core (Figure 5.1 and Map 5.1). - 5.2.2 Support a variety of ground-oriented housing forms in areas designated as Ridge Attached Residential and Village Attached Residential (Figure 5.1 and Map 5.1). - 5.2.3 Sensitively increase housing options consistent with neighbourhood character by maintaining larger lot sizes and supporting low-density infill that resembles a single detached housing form in areas designated Neighbourhood Residential (Figure 5.2, Figure 5.3, and Map 5.2). - 5.2.4 Create design guidelines for residential infill development and make updates to the Zoning Bylaw to provide a framework for supporting new neighbourhood development, and to encourage high quality design and a positive fit within established neighbourhoods. - 5.2.5 Support the development of rental housing and other forms of tenure in Cordova Bay to expand housing options and affordability. - 5.2.6 Be sensitive to streetscape character when considering applications for increased residential density. - 5.2.7 Work in partnership with the CRD, BC Housing and other agencies to support affordable housing developments, including identifying potential affordable housing sites. - 5.2.8 Support reducing parking requirements to one parking space per dwelling unit for infill developments within areas designated Neighbourhood Residential, Ridge Attached Residential, and Village Attached Residential in order to reduce impervious surfacing and provide opportunities for trees, outdoor amenity space, and landscaping. - 5.2.9 Consider parking variances for multi-unit residential buildings where enhancements are made to active transportation infrastructure, and other community objectives are met such as expanding housing diversity and retaining permeable greenspace.
+- 5.2.1 Support low-rise residential and mixed-use residential buildings, and townhouses in the Village Core (Figure 5.1 and Map 5.1). - 5.2.2 Support a variety of ground-oriented housing forms in areas designated as Ridge Attached Residential and Village Attached Residential (Figure 5.1 and Map 5.1). - 5.2.3 Support infill in areas designated Neighbourhood Residential (Figure 5.2, Figure 5.3, and Map 5.2) and in alignment with Housing Strategy goals and initiatives in support of "missing middle" housing. - 5.2.4 Create design guidelines for residential infill development and make updates to the Zoning Bylaw to provide a framework for supporting new neighbourhood development, and to encourage high quality design and a positive fit within established neighbourhoods. - 5.2.5 Support the development of rental housing and other forms of tenure in Cordova Bay to expand housing options and affordability. - 5.2.6 Be sensitive to streetscape character when considering applications for increased residential density. - 5.2.7 Work in partnership with the CRD, BC Housing and other agencies to support affordable housing developments, including identifying potential affordable housing sites. - 5.2.8 Support reducing parking requirements to one parking space per dwelling unit for infill developments within areas designated Neighbourhood Residential, Ridge Attached Residential, and Village Attached Residential in order to reduce impervious surfacing and provide opportunities for trees, outdoor amenity space, and landscaping. - 5.2.9 Consider parking variances for multi-unit residential buildings where enhancements are made to active transportation infrastructure, and other community objectives are met such as expanding housing diversity and retaining permeable greenspace.